smartcontractkit/chainlink-automation/docs/100_OVERVIEW.md

 Observation distinct types and decoders should be exposed as public types and functions for the package.

+More information on the external package interface and types: [TYPES](./700_TYPES.md)

 ## Open Questions
 - Does LibOCR leverage compression on message delivery?